 “Because NRCS relied on outdated and inaccurate component prices to calculate payment schedules, we question over $2.16 billion obligated for FYs 2016–2017.”

-public land ranchers were not allowed to receive EQIP assistance when Congress created the program as part of the Federal Agricultural Improvement and Reform Act of 1996.
-That was probably because most Americans felt they were already getting a significant subsidy in the form of the below-market grazing fees they pay for using Forest Service and Bureau of Land Management (BLM) lands.
+Public lands ranchers were not allowed to receive EQIP assistance when Congress created the program as part of the Federal Agricultural Improvement and Reform Act of 1996.
+That was probably because most Americans felt they were already getting a significant subsidy in the form of the below-market grazing fees they pay for using public lands managed by the Forest Service and Bureau of Land Management (BLM).

 But that situation changed after the beginning 2002, when Arizona’s Tonto National Forest, which includes much of Gila County, ordered its grazing permittees to remove almost all of their cattle from the Forest because of an increase in the severity of a long-term drought.
 Arizona had experienced two of the driest winters on record, back-to-back, and six of the last seven winters had brought below-normal precipitation.
 Furthermore, 791,284 acres of the Tonto’s total 2,964,308 acres, or about 27% of the Forest, are inherently unsuited for livestock grazing, regardless of any drought, because they are hot Sonoran Desert.